bagusnl/Genshin-MinimalInstaller/README.md

 If you use Collapse Launcher, you can also change the game_version string inside the config.ini to the current updated version to simulate updated installation, then use the Game Repair to update all the files and assets to the current version.
 NOTE that this will only works AFTER the patch is dropped (after maintenance is done).

+# Disclaimer
+This project is **NOT** affiliated with miHoYo (miHoYo Co., Ltd.) or HoYoverse (COGNOSPHERE PTE.
+LTD.) in any way.
+Genshin Impact and Honkai Impact are registered trademark of miHoYo Co., Ltd. under USPTO SN 88985076/97256855 and 87814281 respectively.

 # Special Thanks
 - aria2c by Tatsuhiro Tsujikawa (tatsuhiro-t) https://github.com/aria2/aria2